 Buying a House During the Winter

 If you’ve been a real estate investor for any length of time, you’ve seen for yourself that in terms of the housing market, winter is generally the slowest time of year.
-Not many homeowners are looking to buy or sell during their holiday break and many who choose to sell in the winter do so out of necessity.
+Not many homeowners are looking to sell during their holiday break and many who choose to sell in the winter do so out of necessity.
 Otherwise, why not just wait a few months and sell when prices are at their highest?

 Homeowners who choose to sell in the winter are usually highly motivated since if given the choice, most would rather wait until they can get top dollar in the spring.
 If they’re selling in the winter, they may need to move abruptly do to changes in their career, health status, or family situation.